 Article 44.
-Mutual legal assistance in accessing stored [computer data] [digital information]
+Mutual legal assistance in accessing stored electronic data [agreed ad referendum]

-1. A State Party may request another State Party to search or similarly access, seize or similarly secure, and disclose data stored by means of [a computer system] [an information and communications technology device] located within the territory of the requested State Party, including data that have been preserved pursuant to article 42.

-2. The requested State Party shall respond to the request through the application of relevant international instruments, arrangements and laws referred to in article 35, and in accordance with other relevant provisions of this chapter.

-3. The request shall be responded to on an expedited basis where:

-(a) There are grounds to believe that the relevant data are particularly vulnerable to loss or modification; or

-(b) The instruments, arrangements and laws referred to in paragraph 2 otherwise provide for expedited cooperation.
+- 1. A State Party may request another State Party to search or similarly access, seize or similarly secure, and disclose electronic data stored by means of an information and communications technology system located within the territory of the requested State Party, including electronic data that have been preserved pursuant to article 42 of this Convention. - 2.
+The requested State Party shall respond to the request through the application of relevant international instruments and laws referred to in article 35 of this Convention, and in accordance with other relevant provisions of this chapter. - 3.
+The request shall be responded to on an expedited basis where: - (a) There are grounds to believe that the relevant data are particularly vulnerable to loss or modification; or - (b) The instruments and laws referred to in paragraph 2 of this article otherwise provide for expedited cooperation.

 Article 45.
-Mutual legal assistance in the real-time collection of traffic data
+Mutual legal assistance in the real-time collection of traffic data [agreed ad referendum]

-1. States Parties shall provide mutual legal assistance to each other in the real-time collection of traffic data associated with specified communications in their territory transmitted by means of [a computer system] [an information and communications technology device].
-Subject to the provisions of paragraph 2, such assistance shall be governed by the conditions and procedures provided for under domestic law.

-2. Each State Party shall provide such assistance at least with respect to criminal offences for which the real-time collection of traffic data would be available in a similar domestic case.

-3. A request made in accordance with paragraph 1 of this article shall specify:

-(a) The name of the requesting authority;

-(b) A summary of the main facts and the nature of the investigation, prosecution or judicial proceeding to which the request relates;

-(c) The [computer data] [digital information] in relation to which the collection of the traffic data is required and their relationship to the offence or other illegal act;

-(d) Any available data that identify the owner or user of the data or the location of the [computer system] [information and communications technology device];

-(e) Justification for the need to collect the traffic data;

-(f) The period for which traffic data are to be collected and a corresponding justification of its duration.
+- 1. States Parties shall endeavour to provide mutual legal assistance to each other in the real-time collection of traffic data associated with specified communications in their territory transmitted by means of an information and communications technology system.
+Subject to the provisions of paragraph 2 of this article, such assistance shall be governed by the conditions and procedures provided for under domestic law. - 2.
+Each State Party shall endeavour to provide such assistance at least with respect to criminal offences for which the real-time collection of traffic data would be available in a similar domestic case. - 3.
+A request made in accordance with paragraph 1 of this article shall specify: - (a) The name of the requesting authority; - (b) A summary of the main facts and the nature of the investigation, prosecution or judicial proceeding to which the request relates; - (c) The electronic data in relation to which the collection of the traffic data is required and their relationship to the offence; - (d) Any available data that identify the owner or user of the data or the location of the information and communications technology system; - (e) Justification for the need to collect the traffic data; - (f) The period for which traffic data are to be collected and a corresponding justification of its duration.

 Article 46.
-Mutual legal assistance in the interception of content data
+Mutual legal assistance in the interception of content data [agreed ad referendum]

-States Parties shall provide mutual legal assistance to each other in the real-time collection or recording of content data of specified communications transmitted by means of [a computer system] [an information and communications technology device], to the extent permitted under treaties applicable to them and under their domestic laws.
+States Parties shall endeavour to provide mutual legal assistance to each other in the real-time collection or recording of content data of specified communications transmitted by means of an information and communications technology system, to the extent permitted under treaties applicable to them or under their domestic laws.

 Article 47.
-Law enforcement cooperation
+Law enforcement cooperation [agreed ad referendum]